atikinf/backchanneling-interface/README.md

 Alternatively, you can host a KMS anywhere you'd like, e.g. an EC2 instance.
-Either way, you have to specify the ws_uri when launching the application server by adding `--ws_uri="..."` to the startup command.
+Either way, you have to specify the ws_uri when launching the application server by adding `--ws_uri="..."` to the startup command. i.e. `node server.js --ws_uri="ws://x.x.x.x:8888/kurento"`

 Then, `node server.js` starts the server on localhost:3000.
 You can use a tool like ngrok to get a publicly facing url ([ngrok tutorial](https://gist.github.com/wosephjeber/aa174fb851dfe87e644e)).
-Note: To access clients' mics and cameras, you will need to go to the ngrok site in https.
+**Note**: To access clients' mics and cameras, you will need to go to the ngrok site in https.

 Once started opening two tabs to whatever address you're using and joining the same room on both of them will allow you to test the functionality.